alexownejazayeri/100-days-of-code/log.md

 ## Hello world
 I'm Alex, h e l l o.
 See that purple glory?
 The unpacked monitors?
 The mic stand, the RedBull (not glorifying this awful habit), the water (to feel less bad about the RedBull), and the headphones?

 This is my workspace.
-Like many in this WFH world, I've emerged from bed to gently place my caboose in a chair and interact with the world through almost strictly through screens every day for months.
-Early in the pandemic I took FCC's JavaScript and Frontend Libs certs, and fell in love with coding - the endless learning, possibilities, and problem solving.
-To relax I'd learn math on Khan Academy, but coding quickly took more of that time and started to be what I did to blow off steam at the end of a day.
+Like many in this WFH world, I've emerged from bed to gently place my caboose in a chair and interact with the world almost exclusively through screens.
+Early in the 2022 I took FCC's frontend certs and fell in love with coding - the endless learning, possibilities, and problem solving of it all.
+I used to practice math on Khan Academy in the off hours, but coding quickly filled that position - it was what I did to blow off steam at day's end.

 The more time I spent in front of screens - the more I wanted to **build** bits of the internet, the more I wanted to play an active role in developing it.

-And again, like many of us, life threw me a load of curveballs in 2020 - 2021 and I took a long hiatus (you can see it on my GitHub activity).
+And again, like many of us, life threw me a load of curveballs 2020 - 2021 forcing me to take a long hiatus (you can see it on my GitHub activity).
 In 2022 I decided to come back full-on with this schedule:

 8am - 4pm: freelancing as a paid social media marketer; optimizing ads across various social platforms, working with cool people at a cool agency, loving the opportunity, but knowing I want to code for a living